sqids/sqids-elixir/README.md

 iex> ^numbers = Sqids.decode!(sqids, id)
 ```

-(Earlier IDs, for ex. generated with a previous configuration in which
+(Older IDs, for ex. generated with a previous configuration in which padding
-padding was not yet enforced or a different length was configured, can still be
+was not yet enforced or a different length was configured, can still be
 decoded.)

 ### Using a custom alphabet